-The Upper Edwards Creek Gather Area would be managed as a short duration and temporary pasture (Appendix L, Map 4) to facilitate clean gathers and moves between the Edwards Creek summer use area and the Porter Canyon summer use area.
-There would be a maximum of 265 to 310 AUMs (894 cattle for 12-14 days) allowed for the duration the cattle would be moved through the gathering area.
+The Upper Edwards Creek Gather Area would be managed as a short duration gathering pasture (Appendix L, Map 4) to facilitate clean gathers and moves between the Edwards Creek summer use area and the Porter Canyon summer use area.
+This large riparian pasture (total 630 acres) would be closed to wild horses and only occasionally authorized to be grazed by cattle as follows: up to 310 AUMs (894 cattle for 12-14 days) allowed for the duration of the cattle being moved through the gathering area.
 Typically, when the permittee gathers cattle into the pasture, groups could range anywhere from 20 to 200 cattle at a time.
 The larger groups (100 to 200 cattle) gathered would likely be at the beginning stage of use in this temporary pasture and only stay overnight to settle before being moved to the next pasture use area of the current rotation scheduled for that grazing season.
 As larger herds are easier to gather initially, smaller herds (5 to 20 cattle at a time) would be gathered and placed in the temporary pasture until all the remaining cattle are removed from the previous pasture use area.
 Once the last herd group is gathered, the cattle would be moved to the next pasture use area of the current rotation scheduled for that grazing season.
 Overall, there could be up to a maximum of 10 groups of cattle gathered within this temporary riparian pasture.
-The first several groups could average approximately 100 to 200 cattle with each group staying overnight, while the last several groups could average approximately 5 to 20 cattle however may stay up to a week in the temporary pasture until all remain small groups are gathered.
-The temporary riparian pasture could average use from approximately two weeks up to a month, depending on the size and number of groups are herded.
-During the time that cattle utilize the pasture, the permittee and BLM would monitor the use and once indicators/thresholds are reached, cattle would be moved to a new use area.
+The first several groups could average approximately 100 to 200 cattle with each group staying overnight, while the last several groups could average approximately 5 to 20 cattle that may stay up to a week in the temporary pasture until all remaining small groups are gathered.
+The temporary riparian pasture could typically see use from approximately two weeks up to a month, depending on the size and number of groups are herded.
+During the time that cattle utilize the pasture, the permittee and BLM will monitor the use and AUMs and ensure that once indicators/thresholds are reached, cattle would be moved to a new use area.
+If indicators/thresholds are exceeded two years in a row during this use time, BLM and permittee may implement other livestock management actions described below, which includes using salts/supplements to prevent cows from loafing in the riparian areas.
+Maintenance of the spring development would provide off-site water outside of the riparian pasture and encourage cattle to use other areas outside of the Edwards Creek gathering pasture.